michaeloverman/Weather/README.md

 My version of the Weather app built in Udacity Android course.
 Based on their version of Sunshine.
 I am trying to do all the coding myself - that is, not just taking their code and reading it.
-But I stated with the very first branch of their code.
+But I started with the very first branch of their code.
 Thus their README below.

 Sunshine